Gman-Superfly/AKIRA/architecture_theoretical/COMPUTATIONAL_COMPLEXITY_ANALYSIS.md

 │  WHY THIS WORKS:                                                        │
 │  ────────────────                                                       │
-│  The 8th "band" is not another spectral band (which would alias).   │ │  It is TEMPORAL attention — processing sequence/time dimension.      │
-│  This is theoretically correct AND hardware optimal.                 │ │                                                                         │
+│  The 8th "band" is not another spectral band (which would alias).   │ │  It is TEMPORAL attention, processing sequence/time dimension.       │ │  This is theoretically correct AND hardware optimal.                 │ │                                                                         │
 │  See THE_SEVEN_PLUS_ONE_ARCHITECTURE.md for full justification.      │